UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The rescission period acts as a cooling-off window, allowing you to cancel a new energy contract penalty-free after reviewing the terms.

-A rescission period is a legally required cooling-off window that begins the moment you agree to a new utility plan.
-When you shop for electricity or natural gas in a deregulated energy market, state regulators want to make sure you have enough time to review the fine print.
-This timeframe allows you to cancel the service without any financial consequences if you realize the terms don’t match what you expected or what a pushy salesperson promised.
+A rescission period is a legally protected grace period allowing consumers to back out of a new energy contract without paying an early termination fee.
+When you shop for electricity or natural gas in deregulated energy markets, state regulators want to make sure you have enough time to review the fine print.
+This timeframe allows you to cancel the service without any financial consequences if you realize the terms do not match what you expected or what a pushy salesperson promised.

 A chart compares cooling-off periods for deregulated versus regulated energy services.